Farmland, Food and Livable Communities

 How Permanent Protection Opens the Door to Farm Ownership

 Learn how public agricultural conservation easement programs are helping farmers gain access to land.
-Featured programs will include the Delaware Young Farmers Farmland Purchase and Preservation Loan Program, Maryland’s Critical Farms Program, and Equity Trust's Hudson Valley Farm Affordability Program.
+Featured programs will include the Delaware Young Farmers Farmland Purchase and Preservation Loan Program, Maryland’s Critical Farms Program, and Equity Trust's Hudson Valley Farm Affordability Program and Massachusetts' Option to Purchase at Ag Value.

 CM I 1.5 Comprehensive Approaches to Local Farmland Protection